rust-lang/rfcs/text/0000-cargo-libstd-awareness.md

 ## Phase 2

-Since, passing in a directory of crates is inherently more fragile than passing in a crate itself, make Cargo use `--no-sysroot` in all cases.
+Since, passing in a directory of crates is inherently more fragile than passing in a crate itself, make Cargo use `--use-sysroot=false` in all cases.

 Cargo would special case package names corresponding to the crates behind the facade, such that if the package don't exist, it would simply pass the corresponding system crate to `rustc`.
 I assume